NREL/jade/docs/source/tutorial.rst

 JADE extensions are stored locally in ~/.jade-registry.json.

-If all you want to do is batch a bunch of CLI commands then refer to :ref:`generic_command_extension_label`.
+If all you want to do is batch a list of CLI commands then refer to :ref:`generic_command_extension_label`.

 HPC Configuration
 *****************
-This section only applies if you run your jobs on the HPC.
+This section only applies if you run your jobs on an HPC.

 HPC Parameters
 ==============